NamrataRShivagunde/Multi-choice-RC-LSTM-autoencoder/ReadMe.txt

 Optional: data preprocessing -
+The trained model is very big to upload it on the github.
 Takes 1 hour to run all the following commands.
 For ease, I already preprocessed the data and saved all the files in output-from-wmt_14_trained_model folder and first part of the code is sufficient in itself but if it is needed the data can be processed using the following commands.